Meet the Craniosacral Rhythm

 between the systems (hematological, hormonal, nervous, lymphatic, digestive, respiratory).

-The indications and benefits in comparison with the contraindications of this approach are overwhelmingly more, render the Craniosacral approach an all-round way to treat even, in a difficult patient’s cases, like chronic disease, after traumas etc.
+The indications and benefits in comparison with the contraindications of this approach are overwhelmingly more, render the Craniosacral approach an all-around way to treat even, in a difficult patient’s cases, like chronic disease, after traumas, etc.